LA Jewish man chased by 2 vehicles waving Palestinian flags: 'They were yelling Allahu akbar'

 Jewish Los Angeles resident said he 'thought they were going to kill me'

-Chilling surveillance footage obtained by Fox News shows the moment a Jewish Los Angeles man was chased by two cars bearing Palestinian flags near his home earlier this week as they chanted "Allahu akbar" in an apparent attempt to run him over.
+Chilling surveillance footage obtained by Fox News shows the moment a Jewish man in Los Angeles was chased by two cars bearing Palestinian flags near his home earlier this week as they chanted "Allahu akbar" in an apparent attempt to run him over.

-The Los Angeles resident, who asked to remain anonymous, told Fox News that he was walking from his home to synagogue on Monday night during the Jewish holiday of Shavuot when he noticed a car speeding toward him.
+The man, who asked to remain anonymous, told Fox News he was walking from his home to synagogue on Monday night during the Jewish holiday of Shavuot when he noticed a car speeding toward him.

 "I've taken this route a million times and I've never been afraid," he said.
 "I was waiting by the light for it to change and suddenly I saw a bunch of cars coming and I see out of the corner of my eye they were waving the Palestinian flag.
 They started speeding up and I heard them chanting 'Allahu akbar.'
 That's when I started running for my life."